 The situation in Europe soon after World War I filled the Bolsheviks with the hope that revolution would soon engulf other countries.
-Founded in March 1919, on Vladimir Lenin''s initiative, the Communist International was regarded as the headquarters of the international communist movement and an instrument to reach that goal.
+Founded in March 1919, on Vladimir Lenin"s initiative, the Communist International was regarded as the headquarters of the international communist movement and an instrument to reach that goal.
 The Communist International promoted communism and mobilized the working class to fight for their rights, but it also had other, less formal tasks.
 In the early post-war years, until 1923, it closely cooperated with military and political intelligence services of the Soviet state.
 Informally from 1920, and formally from 1921, the Executive Committee had its International Liaison Department [later: OMS, Otdel Mezhdunarodnykh Svyazi] (G.M.
 Adibekov, E.N.
 Shakhnazarova, K.K.
 Shirinia, 1997).
 It was established by the resolution of Communist International Congress in July 1921.
 Its task was to support, lead and finance communist parties.
 The aid was not only financial, but also it consisted in supplies of weapons, cadres and technical know-how.
-The OMS, effectively, was the headquarters of intelligence crossed their paths.
+The OMS, effectively, was the headquarters of intelligence operations carried out by communist parties all over the world; it was a center where civilian and military intelligence crossed their paths.
 This body within the Communist International naturally utilized the local communist structures to gather information for the Soviet state, the mother of the international communist movement.